khkarimov/aeon/README.md

 * On the Gradle window click the refresh button
 * Expand Aeon -> Tasks -> Build and run assemble

+## Additional Setup for Mac
+* Run the following commands in Terminal
+*    echo export "JAVA_HOME=\$(/usr/libexec/java_home)" >> ~/.bash_profile
+* Ensure that Google Chrome is the latest version
+* Ensure "chromedriver" is an executable file
+*    Run the following commands in Terminal
+*       cd [INSERT DIRECTORY FOR chromedriver.
+Should be located at /aeon/Aeon.Automation.SampleTeam/lib/MacOS]
+*       chmod a+x chromedriver

 ## IE Settings
 * IE settings have to be adjusted for the tests to run correctly.